 What we don’t: Narrow and drafty.

 Taking design cues from their popular Spark sleeping bag above, Sea to Summit’s Ember is a high-quality quilt made by a well-respected brand.
 It’s fairly competitive with 12.3 ounces of 850-fill down in a 1-pound-3.2-ounce package (more insulation at a lower weight than the previous iteration), and the baffled design is great for eliminating cold spots and trapping warmth.
-Notably, the REI Magma Trail—one of the Ember’s mainstream competitors—uses a sewn-through construction instead, which results in a significant drop in warmth.
+Notably, the REI Magma Trail below—one of the Ember’s mainstream competitors—uses a sewn-through construction instead, which results in a significant drop in warmth.
 Wrapping up the build is a thin shell and liner (now both 10D—the last design had flimsier 7D fabric) that keep weight low, and the Ember packs up to about the size of a 1-liter Nalgene in the included Ultra-Sil compression sack.

 Despite its impressive specs, the Ember is fairly narrow and barebones for a quilt and far from our favorite model here.
 We tested it side by side with the Enlightened Equipment Enigma above, and the combination of narrow dimensions and open footbox resulted in significantly more drafts throughout the night.
 Further, unlike the Enigma, the Ember does not feature a draft collar, which can go a long way toward trapping warmth and mimicking the security of a sleeping bag.
 On the other hand, the Sea to Summit can be more easily used as a blanket, and there are a few benefits from buying from a larger company (for example, you might be able to try out the quilt at your local REI store).
 But in the end, the Ember struggles to stand out in such a highly competitive market.